Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Main Results

-when $b\in (1+\SNR_{21}+\SNR_{22},1+\SNR_{21}+\SNR_{22}+2 \sqrt{\SNR_{21}\SNR_{22}} ]$. \end{theorem} \begin{IEEEproof}The proof of Theorem~\ref{thm2} is provided in Section~\ref{sec:proof_thm2}.\end{IEEEproof} The observations in the previous case continue to hold here.
-The only difference with respect to the previous case is in the information rate constraint at transmitter $j$.
-Interference cancellation allows in particular the achievability of information sum-rate optimal points at an $\eta$-NE (points on the boundary of the information-energy capacity region) as shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3}.
+\end{theorem} \begin{IEEEproof}The proof of Theorem~\ref{thm2} is provided in Section~\ref{sec:proof_thm2}.\end{IEEEproof} The observations in the previous case continue to hold here.
+The only difference is that the information rate constraint of transmitter $\pi(i)$ is not affected by the signals of transmitters $\pi(1)$ to $\pi(i-1)$ that were already decoded.
+Interference cancellation allows in particular the achievability of information sum-rate optimal points at an $\eta$-NE (points on the boundary of the information-energy capacity region) as shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3} in the case of two users.